JarmoKukkola/kotlin-aes-xchacha20-crypto/README.md

 * *Algorithm & Mode*: Double enryption: XChaCha20 + Poly1305 and then the result is encrypted again with AES 256, GCM, and No padding.
 Each type encryption of encryption uses their unique key.
 * *IV Handling*: We securely generate a random IV before each encryption and provide a simple class to keep the IV and ciphertext together so they're easy to keep track of and store.
 We set the IV and then request it back from the Cipher class for compatibility across various Android versions.
 * *Key generation*: Random key generation with the updated generation code recommended for Android.
 If you want password-based keys, we provide functions to salt and generate them using PBKDF2, Argon2_ID or them combined.
-* *Older Phones*: It's designed for backward compatibility with older phones, including ciphers that are available for most versions of Android as well as entropy fixes for old Android bugs.
+* *Older Phones*: It's mostly designed for backward compatibility with older phones, including ciphers that are available for most versions of Android as well as entropy fixes for old Android bugs.
+However, currently minimum version is 21.
+There is potential to make it more backwards compatible.

 # How to include in project?